LemonySnippet/Move/README.md

 `.env.boilerplate` guides you in the fields required to compile the file
 NOTE: place the file **exactly** in app/core/.env

-step 3: launch the app with the following command
-`uv run uvicorn main:app --reload`
+step 3: get into the folder and then launch the app with the following command `uv run uvicorn main:app --reload`

 the app runs locally, therefore